-The Indian Association of Thailand (IAT) won gold with their 5th annual Indian–Thai Sports Day, which was a runaway success filled with dynamic games and the highest turnout in IAT history.
+The Indian Association of Thailand (IAT) won gold with their 5th annual Indian–Thai Sports Day.

 On February 3rd, the Indian Association of Thailand (IAT) organised the 5th annual Indian-Thai Sports Day, a slam-dunk of an event held at Chulalongkorn University in their multi-purpose Sports Complex.

 The IAT, headed by President Sarabjit Singh Sachdev, organised the Indian-Thai Sports Day with their main mission in mind, which is to bring together the Indian diaspora living in Thailand.
 Five years later, the annual event is a staple of the Thai Indian community, anticipated by participants of all ages.

 Neither heat nor the haze of smog could disrupt a day of fun and fitness, as over 1,300 enthusiastic participants greeted the sunrise decked out in their assigned team colours.
 Kick off was at 6.30 a.m., when guest of honour H.E.
 Suchitra Durai, the newly-appointed Indian Ambassador to Thailand, graciously inaugurated the day’s festivities.

 The stadium was an explosion of colour: red, blue, orange, yellow and green shirts vied for dominance in a variety of sports, all under the watchful eye of professional referees and coaches.
 The event included games of football, basketball, chairball, volleyball, badminton, table tennis, shot put, and track and field, as well as the team-building classics, an obstacle race and tug of war.